surveyjs/survey-library/docs/design-survey-conditional-logic.md

 }
 ```

-After you implement an asynchronous function, register it in the `FunctionFactory`.
+After you implement an asynchronous function, register it in `FunctionFactory`.
 The third parameter specifies if this function is asynchronous:

 ```js
 FunctionFactory.Instance.register("asyncFunc", asyncFunc, true);